Attic Lift

 Double header

-The two Unistrut tracks that you are going to use for your lift’s platform to ride up and down on need to be mounted to the wall, so that they protrude up through this hole.
-Be sure to keep the tracks perfectly parallel, so that the trolleys don’t bind up in them, as the lift is raised up and down.
-Use whatever blocking is necessary to support the tracks, keeping in mind that they need to be strong enough to support a couple of hundred pounds of weight.
+The two Unistrut tracks that you will use for your lift’s platform to ride up and down need to be mounted to the wall so that they protrude up through this hole.
+Be sure to keep the tracks perfectly parallel so that the trolleys don’t bind up as the lift is raised up and down.
+Use whatever blocking is necessary to support the tracks, keeping in mind that they must be strong enough to support a couple of hundred pounds.

 You want the entire weight of your lift, along with whatever is being hoisted up on it, to be carried by the wall of your garage, not the rafters.
-While the rafters could support probably the weight without problem, they really aren’t designed for that.
+While the rafters could probably support the weight without a problem, they aren’t designed for that.
 Nor is the floor of the attic.
-On the other hand, any weight on the wall is going to be supported by the studs in the wall, which will carry that weight down to the foundation.
+On the other hand, any weight on the wall will be supported by the studs in the wall, which will carry that weight down to the foundation.

 The Platform

-Whatever you’re planning on putting up in the attic will ride up and down on a track, somewhat like a simple elevator.
-So, you’re going to need a platform for the “elevator car.” this doesn’t need to be fancy, but it does need to be strong.
-It’s going to have to support the weight of whatever you decide to put up in the attic, including yourself.
+Whatever you plan on putting up in the attic will ride up and down on a track, somewhat like a simple elevator.
+So, you’ll need a platform for the “elevator car.” this doesn’t need to be fancy, but it does need to be strong.
+It will have to support the weight of whatever you decide to put up in the attic, including yourself.

-As you can see in the diagram below, the platform should be constructed in an L shape, with a diagonal support stringer.
+As you can see in the diagram below, the platform should be constructed in an L shape with a diagonal support stringer.
 The vertical part of the L will be what rides along the track.
-A large eye bolt attached to the top will serve as an attachment point for an electric hoist, which will be doing all the work.
-In order to ensure sufficient strength, it’s a good idea to add a diagonal support stringer between the back and the platform, because the entire weight of the platform and its load is cantilevered.
+A large eye bolt attached to the top will be an attachment point for an electric hoist, which will do all the work.
+To ensure sufficient strength, it’s a good idea to add a diagonal support stringer between the back and the platform because the entire weight of the platform and its load is cantilevered.
 Without this stringer, there’s too much of a chance of the joint of the L breaking.

 Four trolleys for the Unistrut should be attached to the platform, two for each track, one at the top of the back and the other at the bottom.
 The more distance between them, the smoother the lift will operate.